 Does Your Organization Haze?

 We are a non-hazing sorority.
 Therefore, we are completely against any forms of hazing.
-It is also stated by our National Guidelines as well as Our Chapters' & Colonies' Universities Guidelines that there is a zero tolerance policy against hazing.
+It is also stated by our National Guidelines as well as Our Chapters' & Charters' Universities Guidelines that there is a zero tolerance policy against hazing.
 If you have any questions or concerns, You may contact our National Anti-Hazing Director for more information about Hazing Guidelines for your University.

 Is Greek life similar to the movies and on TV?